ClaudiuHurdugaci/LegalBoundaries/README.md

-# Biodivesity laws are crucial to preserve nature – but are they becoming threatened themselves?
+# Biodiversity laws are crucial to preserve nature – but are they becoming threatened themselves?

 This repository aims at recording changes to biodiversity laws and policies.